vaishaag/WeatherData/README.md

 ## Output

-Once the execution is completed, the prediceted weather details will be available in the file *PredictedWeatherDetails.txt*, which will be in the same directory as that of the execuatable JAR file.
+Once the execution is completed, the prediceted weather details will be written to the file *PredictedWeatherDetails.txt*, which will be in the same directory as that of the execuatable JAR file.

 Format of data in the file: ```Location|Position|Local Time|Conditions|Temperature|Pressure|Humidity```